Effective November, 2020

 This section goes over the details of sponsoring and creating projects — things like how money gets collected, whether sponsorship can be changed or canceled, and how project creators can contact sponsors.

 These are the terms that apply when you’re sponsoring a project:

 • Sponsor are charged upfront.
 Sponsors are required to make a payment via the Site and upload proof of payment as per the instructions provided on the Site.
-Incitement charges a success fee which will be deducted from the sponsorship amount.
-Read about fees here.

 • You cannot change or cancel your sponsorship after making a payment (with one exception).
 Once a payment is made for a project, this is irreversible.
 Your payment will be transferred to Incitement Sdb Bhd and disbursed to the project creator.
-Only if the project creator cancels of terminates the project before receiving the amount from Incitement can the payment be reversed.
+Only if the project creator cancels or terminates the project before receiving the amount from Incitement can the payment be reversed.
 Once Incitement has initiated the payment to the project creator the payment is considered final, and any arrangements made for refunds or reimbursements are between the sponsor and the project creator, not Incitement.

 • The Project Dates are estimates.
 The date listed on each project is the project creator’s estimate of when they will start the project — not a guarantee to fulfill by that date.
 The schedule may change as the project creator works on the project.
 We ask project creators to think carefully, set a date they feel confident they can work toward, and communicate with sponsors and volunteers about any changes clearly and timely.